 poisoned conditioned (yes you read that right) to believe you need all of these things and that when you are looking for the perfect homestead that I had to check off all these boxes.
 Don’t get me wrong, everyone has things they can live with our they can’t live with, so check boxes aren’t necessarily bad, but I think that a great disservice has been done by some of those writers.
 Let me explain that a bit.

 I’ve always wanted the “perfect homestead” but that has not been my calling in life.
 As much as my natural person would love to be sequestered off in some far-off-grid mountainside that was a perfectly self-sufficient and sustainable fortress of solitude, that’s not who I’m called to be.
 My highest purpose isn’t to live a life of low-stress, out-of-the-way-self sustainability.
 Trust me, I dream (like you might), in my most self-centered dream of just chucking it all and going to live that hidden life, but I know it’s not what I’m called to.
 Usually when I feel that dream beckoning it’s right after I’m reminded of how alone you can feel when you are trying to be obedient and faithful, when you are surrounded by people.
 What’s my point?
 My highest purpose is to live a life of obedience and faithfulness to God and my family, so because of that struggle (and yes it’s a struggle) there has been no such thing as “the perfect homestead” in my life.
 You may have similar constraints too.
 Maybe it’s family, maybe it’s your obligations to a sick relative, maybe you’re constrained by finances, jobs, or skills… maybe you have dreams of “the perfect homestead” and can’t seem to ever make headway toward it.
 I’ve never found “the perfect homestead” because there isn’t a “perfect homestead” for me.
+We can help you with your loan application you could try these out.

 You’ll find perfection in imperfection.
 You’re homesteading reality begins now, right where you are.
 I’ve heard it stated this way… “Strive for progress, not perfection.”
 Grow Where You Are!